 And the reasons for increased spending?
-Value-based care initiatives, ever increasing regulation, and more recently, the US Department of Health and Human Services (HHS) proposed health information interoperability rule.
+Value-based care initiatives, ever increasing regulation, and more recently, the US Department of Health and Human Services (HHS) Cures Act for health information interoperability.

-The new HHS rule, if approved, calls for standardizing and streamlining access to patient information.
-This rule would provide patients with full access to their electronic health information (EHI) at no cost to them.
+The Cures Act calls for standardizing and streamlining access to patient information.
+This rule will provide patients full access to their electronic health information (EHI) at no cost to them.
 This is part of an attempt by HHS to drive innovation and competition amongst providers.
 It requires massive, new data integrations.

 While value-based care and regulation are nothing new, the use of artificial intelligence technology to increase patient satisfaction and overall clinical effectiveness is gaining increasing attention by hospital systems executives.

 More and more providers are seeking tools and solutions that are fueled by data.
 Whether solving revenue cycle management problems like retrospective denials, or focusing on improving patient health through telemedicine, turning to new technology is the answer.
 In fact, venture capital funding for digital health solutions is at an all-time high of $5.1 billion.

 The biggest roadblock to technology adoption is inefficient use, or limited access to critical transactional data.
 In fact, we’re now seeing transactional data export as a requirement on provider requests for proposals.

 Healthcare transactional data comes from many different sources.
 Email, electronic health records, clinical and financial systems, and ERP systems are just some of the sources.